 Ms Boxall and Mr Cleaver facilitated a plenary session at the event on women and their access to retirement benefits in the Pacific.
 Their presentation outlined how institutional arrangements can negatively impact Pacific women’s entitlements to retirement benefits as they grow older and retire.
-A PSDI report on the subject, “A Secure Retirement: Levelling the Playing Field for Women in the Pacific”, will be published in November 2022.
+A PSDI report on the subject, “A Secure Retirement: Leveling the Playing Field for Women in the Pacific”, will be published in November 2022.

 PIIF subsequently secured endorsement from its CEOs to establish a “Women in Superannuation” working group, with participation from the Fiji National Provident Fund, Samoa National Provident Fund, Nasfund (PNG), and Tonga Retirement Fund Board.

 The working group, which will be supported by PSDI, will assist PIIF members to:

 - Develop a minimum standard for the collection and reporting of sex-disaggregated data.